Self-fish/light-control/README.md

  ```

 ## From remote actions
 We are able to send remote actions by using sockets.
-The messages are received by the actions-api-py who acts as a client sending those in the port 2021
+The messages are received by the [actions-api](https://github.com/Self-fish/actions-api-py) who acts as a client sending those in the port 2021

 ```python
 def check_from_action(self):